Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Juni 2026 21.50.04 UTC
+- WIB: Sabtu, 6 Juni 2026 23.15.27 UTC
-- WITA: Sabtu, 6 Juni 2026 22.50.04 UTC
+- WITA: Minggu, 7 Juni 2026 00.15.27 UTC
-- WIT: Sabtu, 6 Juni 2026 23.50.04 UTC
+- WIT: Minggu, 7 Juni 2026 01.15.27 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: success
+Kategori: inspirational